-Harbor Campus BCED, Room 18 410-986-5444
+Harbor Campus, Reisterstown Plaza Center 410-986-3200 or 410-580-2750

 BCCC is a leader in helping adults achieve functional literacy and important life skills, and is the largest provider of literacy services in Baltimore City.
 By combining modern teaching technologies with a caring, committed, and innovative professional staff, BCED has achieved notable success in helping adults learn.
-Courses are either free or affordable, and can be customized for businesses, government agencies, nonprofits, schools, churches, and community organizations either onsite, or at the Harbor Campus, Liberty Campus, or Reisterstown Plaza Center.
+Courses are either free or affordable, and can be customized for businesses, government agencies, non-profits, schools, churches, and community organizations either onsite, or at the Harbor Campus, Liberty Campus, or Reisterstown Plaza Center.

-BCED offers four interrelated programs to individuals and employee groups: Pre-GED, GED and alternative high school preparation, English As a Second Language, and Youth Programs.
+BCED offers four interrelated programs to individuals and employee groups: Pre-GED, GED and alternative high school preparation, and Youth Programs.